open-telemetry/oteps/text/0240-Sampling_Configuration.md

 - discussion [3725](https://github.com/open-telemetry/opentelemetry-specification/discussions/3725): Overriding Decisions of the Built-in Trace Samplers via a "sample.priority" Like Span Attribute

-A number of custom samplers are already available as indpendent contributions ([RuleBasedRoutingSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/samplers/src/main/java/io/opentelemetry/contrib/sampler/RuleBasedRoutingSampler.java), [LinksBasedSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/samplers/src/main/java/io/opentelemetry/contrib/sampler/LinksBasedSampler.java), and, of course, the latest and greatest [Consistent Probability Sampling](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/consistent-sampling)) or just as ideas.
+A number of custom samplers are already available as independent contributions ([RuleBasedRoutingSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/samplers/src/main/java/io/opentelemetry/contrib/sampler/RuleBasedRoutingSampler.java), [LinksBasedSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/samplers/src/main/java/io/opentelemetry/contrib/sampler/LinksBasedSampler.java), and, of course, the latest and greatest [Consistent Probability Sampling](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/consistent-sampling)) or just as ideas.
 They all share the same pain point, which is lack of easy to use configuration mechanism.